tahajadid/SavedCard-Android/README.md

 # Feature of the application

+* Extract Credit card info with the camera using OCR
 * Add Profile attached to numebrs of credit card
-* Se ure the application with pin code
+* Secure the application with pin code